akruszewski/gibl/manuscript/chapter2.md

 I>
 I> Scope refers to the visibility of the definitions, or which parts of the program can use them.

-`my-number` is defined at the same level as, and before `add-to-my-number`, so it is in the scope of `add-to-my-number`.
-But the `x` within `add-to-my-number` is only accessible within the body of the procedure definition, and not accessible to anything outside it.
+`my-number` is defined at the same level as, and before `add-to-my-number` so it is in the scope of `add-to-my-number`.
+But the `x` within `add-to-my-number` is only accessible within the body of the procedure definition and not accessible to anything outside it.

 Using the `let` syntax we can introduce variables that are visible only in a certain section: